clong/DetectionLab/README.md

 ## Building Detection Lab

+When preparing to build DetectionLab locally, be sure to use the `prepare.[sh|ps1]` scripts inside of the Vagrant folder to ensure your system passes the prerequisite checks for building DetectionLab.

 * [Prerequisites](https://www.detectionlab.network/introduction/prerequisites/)
 * [MacOS - Virtualbox or VMware Fusion](https://www.detectionlab.network/deployment/macosvm/)
 * [Windows - Virtualbox or VMware Workstation](https://www.detectionlab.network/deployment/windowsvm/)